Summer Camp Help & FAQs.

 How do I get to camp?

-For detailed directions to camp check out the directions on our CONNECT page.
-Once you arrive at our main gate, drive to the top of the hill our staff will meet you there and direct you to where registration begins.
+HERE is a link to our location.
+Our address is: 30811 Quinnon Ext Rd E, Wilkeson, WA.
+Once you arrive at our main gate, drive to the top of the hill.
+Our staff will meet you there and direct you to where registration begins.

-Check-in on the Sunday of camp is from 3-5 pm.
-Because our staff are preparing camp for a new week during the morning and early afternoon, early check-ins are not possible.
-Check-in is a hybrid process with the first stations set up for drive through and after that you will take your child to the cabin area.
+Check-in on the Sunday of camp is from 3:00-4:30 pm.
+Because our staff is preparing camp for a new week in the morning and early afternoon, early check-ins are not possible.
+Check-in is a simple process: the first stations are set up at the gym (main building), and after that, you will take your child to the cabin area.
 Check-out time is the following Sunday.
-Please arrive at camp in time for our 8:15 end of the week wrap up.
-Park in the ball field and come to the gym for the program.
-You will pick up your child after the program at their cabin.
-Be sure to bring your photo ID, we cannot release your camper to you without proof of identity.
+Please arrive at camp in time for our 8:15 end-of-the-week wrap-up program at the gym.
+You will pick up your child from their cabin after the program.
+Be sure to bring your photo ID; we cannot release your camper to you without proof of identity matching the authorized pick-up list.

 What if my camper is staying over for a second week?

 If your camper is staying over for a second week, a counselor will be assigned to provide activities and supervision during the transition time.
-During this time we will do their laundry so they have clean clothes and bedding for the upcoming week.
-The supervising counselor will walk them through any necessary registration areas and get them settled into their new cabin.
+During this time, we will do their laundry so they have clean clothes and bedding for the upcoming week.
+The supervising counselor will walk them through any necessary registration steps and help them settle into their new cabin.
 If you wish to see your camper during this transition time, you will need to sign them out to your care and then sign them back in during registration.

 Can I view camp photos while my camper is at camp?

-During the week of camp we posted a limited selection of photos on Facebook and Instagram pages.
-We use SmugMug to store all camp photos of the weeks.
-On registration day you will be given information on how to download photos for digital use or print.
+During the week of camp, we posted a limited selection of photos on Facebook and Instagram pages.
+We use SmugMug to store all camp photos of the week.
+On registration day, you will be given information on how to download photos for digital use or print.
 The entire collection of photos from the week will be uploaded at the end of the week.

 A camper becomes homesick and is struggling to function in the camp setting.

-A camper’s behavior has become detrimental to the community and we need assistance in how to deal with it or the problem is severe enough that we need to send your camper home.
+A camper’s behavior has become detrimental to the community, and we need assistance in addressing it; otherwise, the problem is severe enough that we need to send your camper home.
 Our goal is to do all we can to avoid this outcome.

-If a camper comes to the health with a recurring issue, the medical team may notify you or ask for your consultation.
+If a camper comes to the Health Hut with a recurring issue, the medical team may notify you or request a consultation.

 If a camper becomes ill and is vomiting or running a fever.